 Wood you believe it?
-This week is National Tree Week – the UK’s largest tree celebration which takes place in November each year to mark the beginning of the winter tree planting season, and you can join in if you're in the US too!
-There are lots of campaigns taking place to help tackle climate change and protect our animal habitats through tree planting; whether you join the Woodland Trust in spreading the word that #EveryTreeCounts or become a #TreeChampion with the Tree Council, we’d like to encourage our customers to get involved – even if you plant just one small tree in your back yard!
+This week is National Tree Week – the UK’s largest tree celebration which takes place in November each year to mark the beginning of the winter tree planting season.
+There are lots of campaigns taking place to help tackle climate change and protect our animal habitats through tree planting; whether you join the Woodland Trust in spreading the word that #EveryTreeCounts or become a #TreeChampion with the Tree Council, we’d like to encourage our customers to get involved – even if you plant just one small tree in your garden!
 Take a read of today’s blog to learn all about our tree planting efforts at JoJo for some inspiration.

 THE ROOT OF THE PROBLEM